 - Michael Sawyer at Cross Clinic in Alberta Edmonton.

 - Drs.
 Parkins, Card, and Paseka at the Tom Baker CC in Calgary.

-- London Ontario: Dr. David Laidley, Dr. Robert Reid in the Neuroendocrine Clinic at London Regional Cancer Program and Dr. Daryl Gray, Surgeon.
+- London Ontario: Dr. David Laidley, Dr. Daryl Gray (Surgeon), Neuroendocrine Clinic, London Regional Cancer Program.

 - Dr Jonathon Loree at Vancouver BCCA.